 Working together, students tackle space missions, rocket building, and science experiments.

 Previously, Nic had flown alone to see extended family, however this was his first overnight experience where he didn’t know any other adult or peer.
-The experience of sharing a room with peers, meeting instructors, having to go to Sick Bay for medicine, etc. was a tremendous chance for personal growth.
+The experience of sharing a room with peers, meeting instructors, going to Sick Bay for regular medicine, etc. was a tremendous chance for personal growth.

 Space Camp Habitat

 As parents of an only child, it also helped us to see Nic as a maturing individual.
 By putting himself in what was at first an uncomfortable situation, he was able to reach his goal of becoming a Space Academy graduate.
 In doing so, he had so much fun that I’m sure he would like to become a permanent resident!